 Formats: DVD, Blu-ray.
 Extras: Audio commentary by film critic Nick Pinkerton, interview with filmmaker Jean Becker, interview with actress Jeanne Moreau, interview with professor/film critic Ginette Vincendeau, trailer.
 (Kino Lorber Studio Classics).

 Trial by Fire

 (2019) Jack O’Connell, Laura Dern, Emily Meade, Jeff Perry.
 In 1992, Cameron Todd Willingham (O’Connell), a poor, uneducated heavy metal devotee with a violent streak, was convicted of arson-related triple homicide and put on death row.
 This is the true-life Texas story of the unlikely bond that formed between Willingham and Elizabeth Gilbert (Dern), a Houston mother of two, who battled against the state for 12 years to try and save Willingham by exposing suppressed evidence and illogical conclusions.
-Formats: DVD.
+Formats: DVD, Digital.
 Extras: Photo gallery.
 (Lionsgate).